Rhythm Unplugged

-Rhythm Unplugged is a music concert in West Africa.
+Rhythm Unplugged is annual music concert in Nigeria, West Africa.
 CEO of the Flytime Group, Cecil Hammond, organised the first concert in 2004.
-The annual concert is organised by Flytime Promotions, a subsidiary of the Flytime Group.
+The concert features a lineup of Afrobeats, Hip-Hop, and RnB artists from within and outside Nigeria.
+It is organised by Flytime Promotions, a subsidiary of the Flytime Group.

+The 2024 edition marked its 20th anniversary and was headlined by American rapper Gunna.
+Other performers were Burna Boy, BNXN, Fireboy DML, Shallipopi, and Tyla.

 The 2011 Lagos edition of Rhythm Unplugged unveiled artists including Wizkid, Olamide, Davido, Tiwa Savage and Seyi Shay.